For urgent consular assistance call

 Drink only bottled water with sealed lids.

-In January, Chinese authorities identified an outbreak of a new type of coronavirus, in Wuhan City in Hubei Province.
+In January, Chinese authorities identified an outbreak of COVID-19, in Wuhan City in Hubei Province.

 The Australian Chief Medical Officer recommends that you isolate yourself for 14 days from the time you leave mainland China.

-Symptoms of this virus include fever, cough, and difficulty breathing.
+Symptoms of COVID-19 include fever, cough, and difficulty breathing.

 If you are in Hubei Province avoid live animal (or ‘wet’) markets, contact with living or dead animals, and contact with sick people.